XilongYang/xilong.site/src/001_The_Binary_Representation_of_Float_Numbers_IEEE_754.md

 V = -1^0 \times 1.1010 \times 2^{-2} = 0.011010
 $$

+> Why don't we use the exponent value directly rather than minus a suspicious Bias?
+>
+> The reason is to represent the negative exponent naturally.
+We can easily compare two exponent just by compare its unsigned value of the bit-level representation.
+>

-### Denormalized form
+### Denormalized Values

-When the bits in the exponent area are all 0s, the number is in the **denormalized** form.
-There are only 2 difference between the normalized form and the denormalized form.
+When the bits in the exponent area are all 0s, the number is a **denormalized** value.
+There are only 2 difference between a normalized value and a denormalized value.

 1. The exponent of the number is calculated by the following expression.